vgurianov/uml-sp/docs/case_studies/kripke/kripke.md

 The operator executes an authorized operation to data.
 It is Operation1() operation.

 ### Description of an application domain semantics
 What is inaccessibility, inaccessible world?
-Assume that data is a ciphertext (for example, Maya codices).
+Assume, that data is a ciphertext (for example, Maya codices).
-World described in manuscript us is an inaccessible.
+World, described in manuscript, us is an inaccessible.
 But it's world to be accessible if text will be deciphered.
 For decipher can use a decryption machine.
 And conversely, world can make inaccessible if ciphered the text.
 In this way, Kripke structure is a base notion of cryptology theory.
 The architectural diagram is depicted in Fig.3.